 Associate in Science (A.S.)

 According to a U.S. Department of Labor report on the fastest growing careers, communication skills are among the most sought after by employers.
-Surveys of Fortune 500 executives and human resource managers identified communication skills as valuable for both obtaining employment and successful job performance.
-The A.S. communications degree program at Finger Lakes Community College provides you with the solid foundation and hands-on experience needed for a career in:
+Surveys of Fortune 500 executives and human resource managers identified communication skills as valuable for obtaining employment and successful job performance.
+The A.S.
+Communications degree program at Finger Lakes Community College provides you with the solid foundation and hands-on experience needed for a career in: